ugurcanaltun/cs588-data-science-bug-duplicate-detector/README.md

-# SBERT with Contrastive Learning for Duplicate Bug Detection
+# SBERT with Contrastive Learning + VLM Augmentation for Duplicate Bug Detection

 ## Replication Package

 **Course:** CS 588: Data Science for Software Engineering **Project:** Term Project - Duplicate Bug Detection Using Contrastive Learning

 This repository is a **replication package** containing all code, data, and configuration files necessary to reproduce the results reported in our project.
-The system uses Sentence-BERT (SBERT) models fine-tuned with supervised contrastive learning to detect duplicate bug reports.
+The system uses Sentence-BERT (SBERT) models fine-tuned with supervised contrastive learning + VLM augmentation to detect duplicate bug reports.

 ## Overview